vanvency/nteract/packages/types/core/plan.md

 * `ref` - an internal _reference_ to an entity upon _recognition_, e.g. kernels, hosts, kernelspec collections, etc.
 * `id` - likely an external identifier, e.g. with /api/kernels/9092, 9092 is the id

-We use the term _recognition_ over _creation_ because we need to have a uid to reference _before_ we get a response from some api.
-A good example is having a uid for an active kernel before the kernel has been launched with a jupyter notebook server.
-Since there will be a proliferation of uids, the internal ones are refs while the external ones are called ids.
+We use the term _recognition_ over _creation_ because we want to have a way to reference an entity _before_ we get a response from some api.
+A good example is having a _ref_ for an active kernel before the kernel has been launched with a jupyter notebook server.
+Since there will be a proliferation of id-strings, the internal ones are called _ref_s and they are only meant for use inside the application--i.e., they have no meaning externally.
+The external id-string that will typically be found is called `id`.

 ---

-Side note -- In flow, these would be typed as:
+Side note -- In flow, this would be typed as:

 ```js
 opaque type Id = string;